Unrecognized

 It’s worth noting that these dogs aren’t suited for extreme weather conditions so you may need to apply sunscreen to sensitive areas that will help keep their skin safe!

-For other hygiene tasks, make sure to check their ears for debris and brush teeth regularly to maintain their oral care.
+For other hygiene tasks, make sure to check their ears for debris and brush their teeth regularly to maintain their oral care.
 Finally, make sure to trim their nails once or twice a month to keep them from getting caught in your carpets.

 You’ll be pleased to know that the Cavachons aren’t a yappy breed.
 They don’t tend to bark as much as other pets.
 Many owners of this breed mention that they’re quiet despite being great watchdogs.